lanl/LaGriT/README.md

 - C, C++, and compatible Fortran compilers.
 MacOS may need command line tools updated.
 - OPTIONAL Exodus libraries installed in TPLs, requires bash and wget.

+**Note:** There is an issue with Poisson Disk Commands using any Brew installed compilers and Gnu 10-12.
+Works on Clang 14-15 and Gnu 9.4.

 #### Download LaGriT ####

 Download the Https repo by running: